mzuhairiy/Plato-Academy/Test Scenario and Test Case.md

 And User clicks the checkbox of Email preferences. <br />
 And User has successfully verify the account with verification challenge. <br />
 And User has clicks the Create account button. <br />
-Then User should directed to Launch Code page. <br />
+Then User should directed to Launch page. <br />
 And User should received Launch Code at Email. <br />
 When User filled the form with correct Launch Code. <br />
 Then User should see "Welcome to GitHub" text. <br />